Indianapolis Fire Department Stabilizes Network Connectivity & Takes Management to the Cloud

 The department tested multiple solutions before upgrading from air cards to Cradlepoint’s ruggedized COR Series routers and NetCloud Manager (NCM) PRIME.
 IFD has installed 110 COR Series devices in fire vehicles—with resoundingly positive results.
 IFD will install 63 additional routers to outfit the fleet.

-“The Cradlepoints have offered us a stability we’ve never had.”— Captain Dale Rolfson, IT Manager, Indianapolis Fire Dept.
+“The Cradlepoints have offered us a stability we’ve never had," said Captain Dale Rolfson, IT Manager, Indianapolis Fire Department.

 Rolfson noted that firefighters need solutions that “just work,” plain and simple — and Cradlepoint delivers.
 Additionally, through NCM PRIME, the department’s IT team has revolutionized the way it monitors, manages, and troubleshoots its network in fleet vehicles.